 It’s getting easier to answer probing questions that most people just think are part of a conversation, I’m getting used to caring for my body in front of other people.
 I bring food with me where ever I go, I have to.
 I always have almonds or dates with me, pistachios are a current favorite – because while keeping my blood sugar LOW is the key – I struggle most with dips below 60 during the day.
 So, my battle is to keep it UP.
 To keep it steady.
 My goal with everything I put in my mouth is to flatline my graph, which will, coincidentally, NOT flatline my life.

 The things I’ve learned about myself with this disease, let’s just say there’s more to it than the numbers and the blood draws.
+If you are concerned about your health, read more about the use of stenabolic supplements and how it makes you stronger.

 Part of keeping myself healthy is keeping my weight below a certain number but losing weight while constantly monitoring food is kind of a sick joke.
 It can be done, but the main ingredient to weight loss is fat (also insulin) which I shoot up my bloodstream in a steady pattern of always.
 It’s not impossible, it’s just harder.
 I can’t listen to what everyone else believes about how to lose weight and I can understand how being diabetic automatically puts us on a closer watch for an eating disorder.